alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 Now, a slight digression.
 A ton of puzzles came out between Saturday night and Sunday morning, but I didn't work on them.
 Instead, I was doing Round 1 of Facebook Hacker Cup.
-Take it from me, starting a programming competition at 2 AM after doing puzzles all day was an awful decision.
-I briefly looked at the problems, decided there was no way I could get the last one, and focused on the first three.
+Take it from me, don't start a programming competition at 2 AM after doing puzzles all day.
+I briefly looked at the problems, and decided to focus on the first 3.
 I did very minimal testing, submitting my last solution 5 seconds before the contest ended.
 Miraculously, they were all correct.
 I expect to die in Round 2, and will be very surprised if I make top 500 for the T-shirt, but at least I made it.